sakshamsoti/simpletexteditor/README.md

 # simpletexteditor

-Developed a simple text editor ni C++ using ncurses.
+Developed a simple text editor in C++ using ncurses.
 The editor allows the user to open, edit, search, and save within text files.
 Features include syntax highlighting for programming and basic editing capabilities such as find/replace, cut/copy/paste, undo/redo.